List of 2015 Indian Super League season roster changes

 This is a list of all roster changes that occurred prior to the 2015 Indian Super League season.

 Player regulations for 2015

-For the 2015 season, the controlling body for the Indian Super League, Football Sports Development, have decided to introduce a salary cap which shall be set at Rs.
+For the 2015 season, the Indian Super League have decided to introduce a salary cap which shall be set at Rs.
 20 crores after a meeting that took place on 9 March 2015.
 Also at the meeting, the organization revealed other roster rules for the 2015 season which were: